-Gaussian process is defined by a stochastic process where probability distribution at any time is Gaussian distribution.
-An example is the Kalman filter, which is widely used in time-series data analysis \cite{wellingKalmanFilter}.
+Gaussian process is a stochastic process where probability distribution at an arbitrary time is Gaussian distribution.
+As an application example, Kalman filter, which is widely used in time-series data analysis, is known\cite{wellingKalmanFilter}.

-Here, we will first define the distributions of X and Y at times $t$ and $t+1$, and then derive the distribution at each time, the conditional distribution, the difference equation, and the marginal distribution of X.
+Here, we first define the distributions of system X and Y at times $t$ and $t+1$, and then derive the distribution at each time, the conditional distribution, the difference equation, and the marginal distribution of X.